SOTIF-AVLab/EEG2023/README.md

 The EEG device used is Neuroscan.
 If another device is used, the channel list should be adjusted accordingly.

 # P300
-P300 component topography is set to 50ms per step.
-The topography starts at -200ms and ends in 999ms.
+P300 component topography is set to 50ms/step, starting at -200ms and ends in 999ms.

+**Example Data**

+Segmented data of a subject.
+Consisting 16, 14 types of event are randonmly selected and form 25 events in a single scenario.

+**Topography_plot**

 # all topoplot
-Topographic plot with 150ms per step.
-Starting from -2000ms to 999ms.
+Topographic plot with 100ms/step, starting from -2000ms to 999ms.
 # data
 An example datasets for Classification tasks.
 # Classifier